 Some employers will continue to pay an employee, in full, while she is on maternity leave and require her to have any Maternity Benefit paid to them.
 You should check your contract of employment to see what applies to you.

 Maternity Benefit is taxable from 1 July 2013 for all claimants.
 Universal Social Charge and PRSI are not payable.
 You can read about how Maternity Benefit is taxed in the document, Taxation of social welfare payments.
 You can also get more information from Revenue on taxation of Maternity Benefit.

-From 6 January 2014 the minimum and maximum rates of Maternity Benefit and Adoptive Benefit will be standardised at €230 per week for new applicants.
+From 6 January 2014 the minimum and maximum rates of Maternity Benefit and Adoptive Benefit was standardised at €230 per week for new applicants.
 This will result in an increase of up to €12.20 for those receiving less than €230 per week and a reduction of up to €32 per week for all other claimants.
-The change will apply to new claimants.
-Existing claimants will not be affected.
+The change applies to new claimants (from 6 January 2014).
+Existing claimants are not affected.

 Maternity Benefit is paid by the Department of Social Protection to women who have a certain number of paid PRSI contributions on their social insurance record and who are in insurable employment up to the first day of their maternity leave.
 The last day of work can be within 16 weeks of the end of the week your baby is due.

 The PRSI contributions can be from both employment or self-employment - the PRSI classes that count for Maternity Benefit are A, E, H and S (self-employed).
 Maternity Benefit is not payable to serving members of the Defence Forces who pay PRSI at Class H.